 Kharcho (or harcho) refers to a Georgian soup made with fatty cuts of beef (usually chuck or brisket), rice, chopped walnuts, cherry plum puree, and khmeli-suneli – a traditional spice mix that’s used to flavor many Georgian dishes and sauces.

-Khmeli-suneli has been described as Georgia’s national spice blend.
+This intriguing spice mix has been described as Georgia’s national spice blend.
 It’s made with coriander seed, basil, marjoram, dill, red pepper powder, saffron, fenugreek, bay leaf, mint, celery, and parsley.
-Together with the cherry plum puree that acts as a souring agent, it’s what gives this rich and hearty soup its characteristic flavors.
+Together with the cherry plum puree that acts as a souring agent, it’s what gives this rich and hearty Georgian soup its characteristic flavors.

 Chakhokhbili is a hearty Georgian stew made with chicken, tomatoes, and fresh herbs.
 It’s an easy-to-prepare one-pot dish made with a whole chicken chopped up and simmered with fresh tomatoes, onions, garlic, herbs, and spices.